How to Get 100 Google Reviews in 90 Days

 What Reviews Actually Do for Your Business

 Reviews aren’t just social proof.
-They’re revenue generators that work while you sleep.
+They’re a growth engine that works while you’re seeing patients.

 The System That Gets Reviews Without Asking

-Think about when clients feel most excited about your work.
+Think about when patients feel most grateful for your care.
 It’s not when they book.
 It’s not when they arrive.
-It’s the exact moment they see their finished hair in the mirror.
+It’s the moment weeks later when they realize they haven’t missed a word at dinner with their grandkids.

 Timing Is Everything

 The best review systems work automatically.
-Clients receive a simple text within two hours of leaving your salon.
+Patients receive a simple text within a day of their appointment, or a short follow-up once a hearing aid trial period begins.

 The Two-Tap Review Process